"

 Even more hands-on patient help, such as the tasks normally undertaken by nurses and other practitioners, is becoming transformed by GenAI, including:

 What about those in Career and Technical Education?
-It will also be disruptive, though in very different ways.
+It will also be transformative, though in very different ways.
 Those in the automotive repair industry will begin seeing GenAI:

 This technology will have some similarities across all industries, especially when producing and analyzing content (helping with customer communication and outreach, for example), but we are also seeing a wide variety of applications as they become adapted to individual professions.
-Each of you will need to research and better understand how AI is affecting your field of interest.
+Whatever career you’re interested in, it’s worth learning how AI might help you do your job better in the future.

 Principles for Using AI in the Workplace